-5.43 Some of the criteria listed may be considered to be quite general and applicable to many types of non-waste application, and the Waste DPD has tried to avoid duplicating criteria that will be listed either in Core Strategy DPDs, or other district DPDs.
+- Some of the criteria listed may be considered to be quite general and applicable to many types of non-waste application, and the Waste LP has tried to avoid duplicating criteria that will be listed either in Local Plan Core Strategies, or other district Local Plans.
 Planning applications for waste uses typically raise particular concerns with their neighbours and communities in which they sit, related to traffic, noise, odour, dust and litter and other disturbances.
-Consequently, although the impacts covered in the policy, and the criteria listed in box 1, include some general criteria, this is to demonstrate that the development of the Waste DPD has been alive to the concerns of communities and stakeholders, and that impacts which are particularly controversial for waste applications are dealt with by the Waste DPD.

-5.44 Many of these issues will typically need to be assessed by the Environment Agency (EA) as part of the Environmental Permitting process too.
+Consequently, although the impacts covered in the policy, and the criteria listed in Box 1, include some general criteria, this is to demonstrate that the development of the Waste LP has responded to the concerns of communities and stakeholders, and that impacts which are particularly controversial for waste applications are dealt with by the Waste LP. - Many of these issues will typically need to be assessed by the Environment Agency (EA)^G as part of the Environmental Permitting6 process too.
 However, there should not be significant duplication of effort or cost for the applicant in providing this information at the planning application stage if it is within the remit of Environmental Permitting.
 This type of information is often referred to as the Working Plan for the site.
-The criteria will not necessarily be controlled by planning, but through other legislative controls, however, many of them are important in determining acceptability of a proposal from a planning perspective.

-5.45 Certain types and scale of waste management facility will be required to produce a statutory Environmental Impact Assessment (EIA) under the Town and Country Planning (Environmental Impact Assessment) (England and Wales) Regulations 1999.
+The criteria will not necessarily be controlled by planning, but through other legislative controls, however, many of them are important in determining acceptability of a proposal from a planning perspective. - 5.49 Certain types and scale of waste management facility will be required to produce a statutory Environmental Impact Assessment (EIA)6 under the Town and Country Planning (Environmental Impact Assessment) (England and Wales) Regulations 1999.
 Requirements for individual EIA are assessed on a site specific basis across the six districts of the sub-region.
-For those applications which require Statutory EIAs, there would be a requirement to cover all the potential impacts included in this policy along with any other site specific impacts which may need to be addressed under EC Directives.
-This will provide consistency with the requirements being made on applications for waste management facilities that do not require statutory EIA.

-5.46 This policy will ensure that waste management planning applications are dealt with consistently through an agreed sub-regional policy framework, and therefore it is advisable for all waste proposals to request a screening opinion in line with the EIA Regulations, and at the earliest opportunity.
+For those applications which require Statutory EIAs, there would be a requirement to cover all the potential impacts included in this policy along with any other site specific impacts which may need to be addressed under EU Directives.
+This will provide consistency with the requirements being made on applications for waste management facilities that do not require statutory EIA. - This policy will ensure that waste management planning applications are dealt with consistently through an agreed sub-regional policy framework, and therefore it is advisable for all waste proposals to request a screening opinion in line with the EIA Regulations, and at the earliest opportunity. - It is the responsibility of the applicant to provide sufficient information to enable the Competent Authority to undertake the HRA.
+Details of the relevant information will be provided to the applicant during pre-application discussions. - For waste management facilities within the aerodrome safeguarding zone for Liverpool John Lennon Airport consideration must be given to the CAA publication CAP 772 - Birdstrike Risk Management for Aerodromes.
+This makes reference to the risks associated with landfill sites and waste handling facilities in terms of bird attraction.
+Such attractions can create new daily migratory routes for scavenging species (e.g. between the site of the waste and existing roosting sites) and this can impact on aircraft routes.
+As such, on and off aerodrome mitigation can be necessary.